MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/web-api-perform-operations.md

 ### Step 2 - Configure permissions

 You'll have to configure permissions so that users are able to use the Web API feature.
-In this example, you'll enable the Contact entity for table permissions, create a web role for using the Web API, add the table permissions for the Contact entity to this web role, and then add the web role to users to allow them to use the Web API.
+In this example, you'll enable the Contact table for table permissions, create a web role for using the Web API, add the table permissions for the Contact table to this web role, and then add the web role to users to allow them to use the Web API.

 1. In the **Portal Management** app on the left pane, select **Table Permissions**.